 Vanilla sugar glaze

 AFTERNOON / MAKING THE DOUGH

 IN THE MORNING / SHAPE

 Enjoy hot cross buns warm with butter.
 Store the buns in an air-tight container or freeze when cooled.

 Depending on the grind and freshness of your wheat flour, you might need to adjust the hydration.
 Choose the spices and liqueur to soak the fruits to your liking.
 I had a small cinnamon stick, star anise.

 Hot Cross Buns, History & Me

 As I confessed, I’m a hot cross buns fan now.
 The texture was perfect with this dough composition but as a first-timer, I need to ask how would I bake these next time?
 I want to add a mix of dried fruits (currants, cranberries in addition to sultanas).
 Also, I have to remember to soak the fruits well in advance.
 Adding more fruits up to 100 grams is in my plans, too.
-Next time I’ll also be more careful when cutting the tip of the piping bag and aim for finer cross pattern.
+Next time I’ll be more careful when cutting the tip of the piping bag and aim for the finer cross pattern.